ArturTan/Projekt1/README.md

 ## Customization of calculation

-If we want to implement own letters/phrases dictionaries to find the power of the given hack, more gentle solution than regex will be the reccurence process of finding the most value combined with most effective combination of phrase.
+If we want to implement own letters/phrases dictionaries to find the power of the given hack, more gentle solution than regex will be the recurrent process of finding the most value combined with most effective combination of phrase.

 However, it may take a lot of time.
-Therefore, we could bind this time through binding also possibility of occurence of the next phrase.
+Therefore, we could bind this time through binding also possibility of occurrence of the next phrase.

 Let's put it in the following way.